 During 1904, a cylindrical metal tower was built atop a concrete foundation near the outer end of the south pier, and on January 12, 1905, the lens from the old bluff-top lighthouse, which was discontinued, was established in the new pierhead tower.

 On April 28, 1906, a temporary red lens-lantern light was established shoreward of the metal pierhead tower to form a range.
-Over the next year, the cylindrical metal tower was moved from the pierhead to a new concrete foundation nearly 600 hundred feet shoreward, and the fog signal building was relocated to the pierhead, where a lantern and lantern gallery were erected on its outer gable end.
+Over the next year, the cylindrical metal tower was moved from the pierhead to a new concrete foundation nearly 600 feet shoreward, and the fog signal building was relocated to the pierhead, where a lantern and lantern gallery were erected on its outer gable end.
 A sixth-order lens was used atop the fog signal building to produce a fixed red light, while the fourth-order lens in the cylindrical tower retained its characteristic of a fixed white light varied every sixty seconds by a white flash.
 On May 15, 1917, the rear light was changed from white to red and the front light was changed from red to white.
 The structures were painted to match the color of their light.

-No longer needed, the tower was removed from the bluff-top lighthouse, and in 1910, the dwelling was enlarged to provide improved quarters for the keepers of the pierhead lights.
+No longer needed, the tower was removed from the bluff-top lighthouse in 1910, and the dwelling was enlarged to provide improved quarters for the keepers of the pierhead lights.
 The dwelling was sold at auction in 1956 but remains standing to this day.
-The Fresnel lens, crafted in 1854 by Henry Lepaute and used in the 1855 tower and the cylindrical pierhead tower, is on display in the Tri-Cities Historical Museum's Train Depot Museum in Grand Haven.
+The Fresnel lens, crafted in 1854 by Henry-Lepaute and used in the 1855 tower and the cylindrical pierhead tower, is on display in the Tri-Cities Historical Museums Train Depot Museum in Grand Haven.

 The outer end of the north pier is marked by a D9 tower.